eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

     * to get the two's complement
         1. flip all the bits (to get the diminished radix complement)
         1. add 1 (to get to the radix complement)
-    * ++ hardware is simplified because you don't have to build a specialized subtractor circuit
+    * ++ hardware is simplified because you don't have to build a specialized subtracter circuit
     * ++ is the most common way to represent signed numbers in computers
     * -- harder for humans to do in their head
     * complement notation is most useful in base 2 (binary) numbers